The definitive guide to Whey Protein

-For those looking to lose weight, this supplement can be a good ally to maintaining lean mass while eliminating fat.
+For those looking to lose weight, this supplement can be a good ally in maintaining lean mass while eliminating fat.

 What is the best Whey Protein supplement?

-The best supplement is the one that has the highest amount of quality protein, with the least amount of carbohydrates and fats.
+The best supplement is one that has the highest amount of quality protein, with the least amount of carbohydrates and fats.

 What is the worst Whey Protein supplement?

 Products with a high amount of carbohydrates and low amounts of protein should be avoided.

-The sources of protein should be whey protein and not wheat proteins and company.
+Protein sources should be whey protein, not wheat and companion proteins.